golang/vscode-go/docs/nightly.md

 ## Installation

-To switch from the default Go extension to Go Nightly, open the Extensions pane in VS Code.
-You can uninstall the Go extension if you'd like to make a permanent switch or disable it temporarily.
-Then, search for Go Nightly in the VS Code Marketplace and install it.
+To use the Go Nightly extension, you must first disable the standard Go extension.
+The two are not compatible and will cause conflicts if enabled simultaneously.
+If you'd like to make a permanent switch, you can uninstall the Go extension.
+Otherwise, you can disable it temporarily.
+To do so, open the Extensions view in VS Code, click on the gear icon next to the Go extension, and select Disable.
+Then, search for Go Nightly in the VS Code Marketplace and install it instead.

 ## Testing pre-releases

+**Note**: Pre-releases are not yet available.

 Pre-releases of the Go extension will be made available on the [Releases page](https://github.com/golang/vscode-go/releases/tag/latest) on GitHub.
 If you would like to try a pre-release, follow these instructions: